 The evaluator shall verify that the TSS identifies how the application installation package is signed by an authorized source.
 The definition of an authorized source must be contained in the TSS.

-[ST] Section 6.7 states that each are digitally signed by Tenable using 2048-bit RSA.
+[ST] Section 6.7 states that updates the TOE are digitally signed by Tenable using 4096-bit RSA.
+The updates are validated by the host platform prior to installation.

 2.7 Trusted Path/Channels (FTP)